Discover the Most Haunted Hotels in Kent

 The Royal Victoria & Bull Hotel, Dartford, Kent

 A ghostly guest makes no secret of her presence at the Victoria and Bull Hotel in Dartford.
 The apparition’s picture hangs in the hotel.
 It is a memorial to a little girl called Winifred.
-It is said that this little died at the Hotel of tuberculosis, some centuries ago.
+It is said that this little girl died at the hotel of tuberculosis, some centuries ago.
 The 8-year-old seems to be frozen in time and is a very peevish kind of child.
-According to hotel staff, ‘she will smash glasses if she can’t get her own way.
-Maybe that is why there were so many reported breakages when the Hotel was refurbished.
+According to hotel staff, ‘she will smash glasses if she can’t get her own way.’
+Maybe that is why there were so many reported breakages when the hotel was refurbished.
 Apparently, she loathes noise and change.
-Other reported sightings are that of a cigar-smoking Cavalier and a phantom dog that likes to warm guests’ feet.
+Other reported sightings are that of a cigar-smoking cavalier and a phantom dog that likes to warm guests’ feet.
 Also, keep an eye out for the elusive phantom butterfly.
 If you would like further information or to experience this hotel, please check out availability via the link.

 Haunted Hotels Kent